 Industrially designed and built wood chip boiler for heavy work loads with nominal working hours of 4,000 hours per year.

 Larger shopping centres or showroom properties, such car, supermarket, shopping centres and out of town stores.

 District heating of housing estates, industrial complexes, etc.

 Pellet storage can either be incorporated locally within the boiler, or via a bulk pellet store that is either augered or vacuum transferred to the boiler.
 Pellets are available in pre-packed bags (normally 15 kg) for ease of handling and convenience, or bulk delivered for those looking for extended periods between refuelling and optimum buying price.

 Buffer tanks, or thermal stores, are crucial for the efficient operation of all biomass boilers The benefits gained from using an accumulator are substantial.
 Not only do they reduce fuel consumption they allow accumulated energy to be available immediately, there is no need to light the boiler.
 This reduces emissions and increases the life span of the boiler.
 In addition the buffer tank or thermal store allow multiple heat sources to be linked as well as offering your central heating system access to heated hot water

 As with all high efficiency biomass boilers, pellet boilers require clever electronic controllers to ensure the highest efficiencies possible.
 Typically, pellets are ignited in a combustion chamber where the volatile gases are driven off and gassified by adding secondary air.
 The controller ensures the precise mix of fuel, primary air, and secondary air at all stages of combustion.

-HDG's 10-33kW mid-sized pellet boiler range.
+HDG's 35-60kW mid-sized pellet boiler range.
 Ideal for the larger home or business due to its relatively compact design.
 Integrated fuel storage or vacuum delivery from a bulk storage facility.
-Option of 7" touch screen with remote access from mobile, PC, laptop and i-pad.
+The option of 7" touch screen with remote access from mobile, PC, laptop and i-pad.